How to Find an

 Need help with finding your violin instructor?

-Lesson With You offers live online 1-on-1 violin lessons with exceptional violin teachers who earned at least Bachelor’s degrees from top music schools including Indiana University, University of Miami and Texas Christian University.
+Lesson With You offers live online one-on-one violin lessons with exceptional teachers who hold Bachelor’s degrees or higher from top music schools, including Indiana University and Texas Christian University.

 The first trial lesson is FREE!
 No Contracts Ever.